radio-alice/nebula/content/Magenta.md

 header_desc = ""
 +++

-**[\*Magenta** **Ceib]**(https://twitter.com/magentaceiba)a is the Executive Creative Officer of [\*\*Bloom Network](**https://bloomnetwork.org/), a global community of regenerative culture leaders that gather online and in-person to collaboratively envision a brighter future.
+_[Magenta Ceib](https://twitter.com/magentaceiba) is the Executive Creative Officer of [Bloom Network](**https://bloomnetwork.org/), a global community of regenerative culture leaders that gather online and in-person to collaboratively envision a brighter future.
 Magenta is also a classical pianist and calls herself an imagination healer, trying to help people change their reality where imagination is suppressed by a hierarchical distribution of power, focusing instead on creating alternative societies, business networks, and creative communities in harmonious relationship with the Earth.
-In this interview we talk about how Bloom Network fosters and scales regenerative cult\*ure practices and solutions globally.
+In this interview we talk about how Bloom Network fosters and scales regenerative culture practices and solutions globally._

 **Bloom Network is a global community of regenerative culture leaders.
 Could you explain what “regenerative culture” means?**